mathmanu/caffe-jacinto/INSTALL.md

  export CAFFE_ROOT=/user/tomato/work/caffe-jacinto
  * Do not forget to source it after editing. source ~/.bashrc
- * Note: If you would like to use this scripts with any other caffe version other than caffe-jacinto, you can set the CAFFE_HOME environment variable to that path.
+ * Note: If you would like to use this scripts with any other caffe version other than caffe-jacinto, you can set the CAFFE_ROOT environment variable to that path.

 5. PYTHONPATH
  * Add pycaffe to your PYTHONPATH environment variable.
 This can be done by adding it in your .bashrc. (if you are using bash shell).
 For exampe if caffe-jacinto is located in the path /user/tomato/work/caffe-jacinto, then your .bashrc should have a line that looks like this: